Valeria Bilello: Biography

 Valeria Bilello was born in Sciacca, in Sicily, Italy, on 2 May 1982, and grew up in Milan.
-During her high-school studies in foreign languages, she made her debut in the showbiz starting to model and shooting commercials.

-After her film studies in Milan, in 2006 she shot the short film Attesa, winner at the Festival Sguardi Altrove.
+During her high-school studies in foreign languages, she made her debut in showbiz, starting to model and shooting commercials.
+After her film studies in Milan in 2006, she shot the short film Attesa, winner at the Festival Sguardi Altrove.
 In 2008 she started her career as an actress, playing in the movie Giovanna's Father, directed by Pupi Avati and presented at the Venice Film Festival.
-In 2010, Academy Award winner Gabriele Salvatores chose her for the movie Happy Family, for which she was awarded as best actress at the Festival International du film de Boulogne-Billancourt.
-Between 2011 and 2012 she played different roles: in Il giorno in più by Massimo Venier, in I soliti idioti by Enrico Lando, in Ti amo troppo per dirtelo by Marco Ponti and in Come non detto by Ivan Silvestrini.
-In 2013 she played in Pazze di me by Fausto Brizzi, in Miele by Valeria Golino and she was the only Italian actress in One Chance by David Frankel.
-In 2014 she will be on the screen in the movie Io, Arlecchino by Giorgio Pasotti.
+In 2010, Academy Award winner Gabriele Salvatores chose her for the movie Happy Family, for which she was awarded Best Actress at the Festival International du film de Boulogne-Billancourt.
+Between 2011 and 2012, she played different roles: in Il giorno in più by Massimo Venier, in I soliti idioti by Enrico Lando, in Ti amo troppo per dirtelo by Marco Ponti and in Come non detto by Ivan Silvestrini.
+In 2013, she played in Pazze di me by Fausto Brizzi, in Miele by Valeria Golino and she was the only Italian actress in One Chance by David Frankel.
+In 2014, she will be on the screen in the movie Io, Arlecchino by Giorgio Pasotti.

-In 2012 Giorgio Armani wanted her to be the worldwide testimonial of the fragrance Armani Code Luna commercial and print campaign.
+In 2012, Giorgio Armani wanted her to be the worldwide testimonial of the fragrance Armani Code Luna commercial and print campaign.
 The campaign led to the creation of a trilogy of short movies (Olga, Alice and Valeria), directed by Olivier Zahm, Can Evgin and Julien Carlier and in collaboration with the magazine Purple.